 Johannesburg, South Africa’s largest city, with a population of 9.6 million people – half of which live in Soweto and adjacent suburbs – is one of the most important cities in the country of South Africa.

-Johannesburg is the economic hub of the city, since approximately 10% of the South Africa’s GDP generates there.
+Johannesburg is the economic hub of the city since approximately 10% of South Africa’s GDP generates there.

-That basically means that weekend sightseeing just go a little bit harder so it’s smart to plan your weekend in advance.
+That means that weekend sightseeing just goes a little bit harder so it’s smart to plan your weekend.

 If you walk around a bit, you’ll find that the city is filled with many craft markets and beautifully crafted beadwork and wirework being sold on the roadside and at intersections.